December 2021 / INTERNATIONAL EQUITIES

 - With signs of economic deceleration, the balance might be shifting back to support growth in 2022.
 We would expect a more stable regulatory situation next year.

-- China remains a fertile hunting ground for investors seeking sustainable businesses and alpha opportunity through bottom‑up fundamental research.
+- China remains a fertile hunting ground for investors seeking sustainable businesses and potential excess return opportunity through bottom‑up fundamental research.

 Policy has been on top of investors’ minds in 2021 in China, which had a meaningful impact on several industries.
 While some policies caught investors by surprise, we think the government’s intention has been clear and consistent.
 Take the policies on property, health care, and education, for example.
 The overarching goal is to build a more sustainable and equitable society.
 On the other hand, the regulations on online platforms aim to create an open, more competitive ecosystem, instead of “walled gardens.”
 The introduction of the new policies may lead to short‑term volatility.
 However, China has experienced multiple regulatory cycles in the past, and history has informed us that they have led to an acceleration of innovations.

 We would also like to point out that there are cyclicality elements to China’s regulatory environment.
 The idea is to “fix the roof on sunny days.”
 China’s regulators tend to carry out structural reforms when the economic situation is favorable rather than weak.
 We believe the recent countercyclical policy moves can help China’s economy to become more resilient against future external shocks.

 There are signs that policy restrictions are easing as the economy faces more headwinds following power shortages, sporadic COVID‑19 outbreaks, and disruptions caused by indebted lower‑quality property developers.
 In our view, Beijing has enough policy instruments to engineer a soft landing for the Chinese economy in 2022, though fresh stimulus measures are likely to be selective and targeted.